reStrike-d-o-o/reStrike_VTA_Cursor/docs/SEAORM_ROLLOUT_STATUS.md

 - OBS recording config — migrate settings + sessions to SeaORM and update the websocket/recording plugins.
 - Tournaments / days / rankings — prerequisite for overlays, medal ceremony, and reporting flows.
-- Overlay providers / flags / anthems — keep overlays UI on a single persistence layer.
+- Overlay flags / anthems — keep overlays UI on a single persistence layer.
 - Security storage (keys, encryption metadata) — required before the legacy DB can ship in read-only mode.

 Keep this document current so the team always knows what remains before we can declare the SeaORM rollout finished.